Skip to content

 # Install PaddleOCR

-python -m pip install "paddleocr[doc-parser]"# Install dependencies for inference acceleration services
+python -m pip install "paddleocr[doc-parser]"

 paddleocr install_genai_server_deps vllm